SystemsApproach/private5g/cloud.rst

    Example use case that requires ongoing runtime control.

-In other words,the Service Orchestrator defines an abstraction layer on top of a collection of backend components, effectively turning them into an externally visible (and controllable) cloud service.
+In other words, the Service Orchestrator defines an abstraction layer on top of a collection of backend components, effectively turning them into an externally visible (and controllable) cloud service.
 In some situations a single backend component might implement the entirety of